rob-smallshire/cartouche/README.txt

 Sphinx is a popular tool for documenting Python APIs which uses reStructuredText as a its lightweight markup language.
-Sphinx extends restructured text with semantic markup elements for documenting Python APIs but once these are used the ratio of markup to content becomes too high and readabilility is compromised enough that the docstring becomes unsuitable for use with standard Python introspection mechanisms like help() or IDEs.
+Sphinx extends restructured text with semantic markup elements for documenting Python APIs but once these are used the ratio of markup to content becomes too high and readability is compromised enough that the docstring becomes unsuitable for use with standard Python introspection mechanisms like help() or IDEs.